Tatsulok

-The song was popularized in 2007 by the band, Bamboo, when they released their third album We Stand Alone Together with their version of Tatsulok along with it.
+The song was popularized in 2007 by the band Bamboo when they released their version of the song as a single from their third album We Stand Alone Together.
 Since the release of Bamboo's Tatsulok, the song has become the anthem of young Filipino activists.

 History

 "Tatsulok" was originally sung in 1991 by a trio folk-rock band, Buklod, who writes and performs songs about environment, politics, and human rights.
-The song was written in 1989 by Rom Dongeto, during the so-called "Total War Policy" of Philippine Government, under the late President Corazon Aquino with New People's Army (abbreviated as NPA), the armed wing of revolutionary organization, Communist Party of the Philippines.
+The song was written in 1989 by Rom Dongeto, during the so-called "Total War Policy" of Philippine Government, under the late President Corazon Aquino with New People's Army (abbreviated as NPA), the armed wing of the communist revolutionary organization, the Communist Party of the Philippines.